Jozdien/The_Calibration_Game/README.md

 `npm install`

-to install all the dependancies (Some may not be installed, and may need to be installed manually using `npm install <package_name>`.
+to install all the dependancies.
+(Some may not be installed, and may need to be installed manually using `npm install <package_name>`)

 Then, with an Android device or emulator running, run